-- After the dramatic setback in 2020 due to the COVID-19 pandemic, the Nordic economies have almost fully recovered - Vaccines have brought long-awaited relief and, to a large extent, a return to normal.
-Nordic households' relatively strong finances have paved the way for a broad recovery as pent-up demand unwinds when restrictions are lifted - The labour market has shown resilience, largely due to government subsidies such as short-term furloughs.
-The hard-hit services sector is rebounding, and GDP is back to pre-crisis levels
+- After the dramatic setback in 2020 due to the COVID-19 pandemic, the Nordic economies have all recovered.
+However, data points to a slowdown in economic activity towards the end of 2021, as new restrictions have been introduced to contain the spread of the Omicron variant - The labour market has shown resilience, largely due to government subsidies such as short-term furloughs.
+The hard-hit services sector has largely rebounded (at least until the recent Omicron restrictions), and GDP is back to pre-crisis levels